Highest Point in Every U.S. State

 A hexagon tile grid map showing the highest elevation in each state (higher resolution hexagon map of elevations by state).
 Map: Caitlin Dempsey.

-All of the states that elevations above 10,000 feet are found in the western region.
+All of the states with highest elevations above 10,000 feet are found in the western region.
 There are 13 states in total with elevations that rise above 10,000 feet: Alaska, Hawaii, Washington, Oregon, California, Montana, Idaho, Utah, Nevada, Arizona, Wyoming, Colorado, and New Mexico.

 At the other extreme, six states have no point that rises above 1,000 feet: Florida, District of Columbia, Rhode Island, Mississippi, Delaware, Louisiana.